ryanlecoutresparta/multi_machine_vagrant_hw/Instructions.md

 ## Summary

-The sample application has the ability to connect to a databse.
+The sample application has the ability to connect to a database.
 We need to provision our development environment with a vm for the database and one for the database.

-Vagrant is capable of running two or more virtual machines at once with different confiurations.
+Vagrant is capable of running two or more virtual machines at once with different configurations.

 ## Tasks